WICG/client-hints-infrastructure/README.md

 # Explainer

-Client Hints is collection of HTTP and user-agent features that enables privacy-preserving, proactive content negotiation with an explicit third-party delegation mechanism:
+Client Hints is collection of HTTP and user-agent features that enables privacy-preserving, proactive content negotiation with an explicit cross-origin delegation mechanism:

 * Proactive content negotiation at the HTTP layer (defined in the